rhythm0708/sling-fighter/ProjectDocument.md

 ### Early Wave System

-The early wave system followed the Factory Design Pattern, where enemies were instantiated in conformance to specs, just like in Exercise 4.
+The early wave system was decided to be an endless one and followed the Factory Design Pattern, where enemies were instantiated in conformance to specs, just like in Exercise 4.
 Enemy spawn locations and specs were randomly generated for the sake of variety.
 Killing all the enemies generated at the start of the wave would advance one onto the next wave, with adjusted enemy count. https://github.com/rhythm0708/sling-fighter/blob/d1acf26aa281c16b9b2567b245cb813f86904e10/Assets/Scripts/GameManager.cs#L1 https://github.com/rhythm0708/sling-fighter/blob/d1acf26aa281c16b9b2567b245cb813f86904e10/Assets/Scripts/EnemyFactoryController.cs#L1 https://github.com/rhythm0708/sling-fighter/blob/d1acf26aa281c16b9b2567b245cb813f86904e10/Assets/Scripts/EnemySpec.cs#L1